FernB/WACrimeRatesCovid19/README.md

 There was no correlation between google searches for domestic violence as a topic and crime rates.
-However, there is a moderate positive correlation between searches for 1800respect as a keyword and crime.
+However, there is a moderate (r = 0.43) and statistically significant (p = 0.0) positive correlation between searches for 1800respect as a keyword and crime.
 This relationship could indicate that it is a useful indicator of domestic violence, further investigation into other helpline search trends or the ability to obtain the actual helpline statistics would allow us to expand on this relationship.
+This data could be used to develop algorithms to be used in predictive policing, an emerging tactic in modern crime reduction.